-In With the New: Dunkirk PSB4 Steam Boiler
+In with the New: Dunkirk PSB4 Steam Boiler

-Our boiler specialists installed a Dunkirk PSB4 model, a steam boiler with 4 horsepower; which is a good amount of horsepower, or pull, for a residential application.
+Our boiler specialists installed a Dunkirk PSB4 model, a steam boiler with 4 horsepower, which is a good amount of horsepower, or pull, for a residential application.

-Fun fact: Modern boilers feature what’s called a Hartford Loop or “Underwriters Loop” that is a safety measure to prevent explosions.
+Fun fact: Modern boilers feature what’s called a Hartford Loop or “Underwriters Loop” which is a safety measure to prevent explosions.
 Back in the day, when boilers were coal-fired, the boiler could overheat, gain in pressure, and push the water out of the belly of the boiler, which could happen especially if there was too much coal in there.
 Then the dry heat exchanger would get red hot, and when the water finally did exceed the pressure, the boiler exploded.

 Boiler explosions were so common back when the models were coal-fired that someone once calculated that there was once a boiler explosion in the US once every 36 hours.

 Consequently, the Hartford Insurance Company paid for research to be conducted to see how boiler safety could be improved.
 The Hartford Loop came out of this research.
-The way the Hartford Loop works is by easing pressure off the header through a little pea trap that traps water, and as the boiler gains in pressure it pushes against the negative side of the boiler to prevent that water from leaving.
+The way the Hartford Loop works is by easing pressure off the header through a little pea trap that traps water, and as the boiler gains in pressure, it pushes against the negative side of the boiler to prevent that water from leaving.

 Benefits of the New Model